arielramirez/php-solutions/README.md

 This solution fixes a bug in an open source software which renders an Excel page to a web page.
 The hyperlink functionality was not working and is fixed in this solution.

 ### Solution 4
 This solution is an algorithm which computes the number of occurances of a sequence within a string.
-The user can upload a file of strings to see the number of times the given sequence occurs for each string per line.
+The user can upload a file of strings to see the number of times the given sequence occurs.